 Whisinnand was selected from more than 50 finalists recognized by the National University System-Sanford Programs.
-Based on the vision of philanthropist T. Denny Sanford, the 2020 Awards cycle for nominations is now open for Pre-K-12 teachers nationwide.
+The 2020 Awards cycle for nominations is now open for Pre-K-12 teachers nationwide.

 September 4, 2019 – Omaha, Nebraska – In recognition of inspirational teachers who motivate students to achieve their highest potential, Thomas Whisinnand, a fourth-grade teacher at Ronald W. Reagan Elementary School in Nebraska’s Millard Public School District, has been named the national winner of the National University System Sanford Teacher Award.
 Today’s announcement of the 2019 grand prize winner concludes the first annual half-million dollar award campaign to honor the nation’s top inspiring teachers, which included 51 finalists representing each state and the District of Columbia.
 Today also marks the official launch of the 2020 Sanford Teacher Award, open to all Pre-K-12 teachers nationwide.

 Each of the 51 finalists previously received a $10,000 Sanford Teacher Award for demonstrating their commitment to creating inspirational and harmonious classrooms that support student development and achievement.
 The state winners, as well as five Inaugural Sanford Teacher Award recipients who were identified earlier in the 2019 campaign, teach in a diverse range of schools, including those in some of the nation’s most rural areas to those in some of the nation’s largest cities, and each of them qualified for the national title that comes with a grand prize total of $50,000.